 Complaints are confidential.
-Anonymous complaints can be made online or by contacting the Code Enforcement Inspector at 763-572-3598.
+Anonymous complaints can be made online or by contacting the Planning Division at 763-572-3592.
 The identify of a complainant is protected under the Minnesota Government Data Practices Act.

 After a possible issue is noted, staff conduct an inspection.
-Generally, staff respond within one business day.
+Generally, staff respond within one or two business days.
 Staff inspect the property for the described issue and any other potential code violations.
 If a violation is found, staff send a written notice containing a timeframe for the violation to be corrected.